junerockwell/junerockwell/README.md

 - 🌱 I’m currently learning / researching Cypress, GitHub Actions, and Design Systems.
 - 💞️ I’m looking to collaborate on Figma and Design Systems.
 - 🤩 Currently, I'm into NextJS, NuxtJS, and Strapi CMS (or any Headless JavaScript CMS).
-- ⛑️ I'm surprisingly reviewing / working again on jQuery because I'm mentoring someone on it.

 <!---
 junerockwell/junerockwell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.